innocent-mbele/azure-cloud-labs/azure-managed-disks/README.md

 ### Disk Partition and Mount

-**Verification:** Partitioned, formatted and mounted the managed disk successfully, making it available for use.
+Shows the managed disk partitioned, formatted and mounted successfully.

 ![Disk Partition and Mount](screenshots/04-disk-partition-mount.png)